Noise Levels in Clifton Heights, Louisville, KY | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Clifton Heights

 Average noise levels for Clifton Heights residents, grouped by direction from the center of Clifton Heights.
-Eastern Clifton Heights carries the highest population-weighted average; Northern Clifton Heights carries the lowest.
-Just 33% of residents in Northern Clifton Heights live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Eastern Clifton Heights.
+The highest population-weighted average is in western Clifton Heights; the lowest is in northern Clifton Heights, where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Clifton Heights